If you want to learn how to make an audiobook, our 10 step guide explains what equipment you need and the nuts and bolts of audiobook production.

 As an Irish person, I sometimes speak as fast as a race-horse.
 When people from outside of Ireland hear me speaking for the first time, they often look at me with a confused expression.

-While narrating my book, I forced myself to sloooowwww dowwwwn so listeners could understand what I was saying.
+While narrating, I forced myself to sloooowwww dowwwwn so listeners could understand what I was saying.
+Finally:

 You see, I’d forgotten most of my radio production skills and to be honest, I wasn’t a very good producer.